DennisPSmith5676/DataVisualization_US_Accidents/README.md

 Train some models on them and get feature importance for each model.

 ### Segment 2:

+In here we considered only 50000 records from US accidents dataset which can be found on below url

 #### ✓  Description of preliminary data preprocessing

 This dataset contains 49 columns which means we are dealing with 49 features in total which is a little bit too much.
 We will try to remove some of them and maybe combine some columns into one.